alexkenley/vibe-code-checker/ARCHITECTURE.md

     *   Catches and reports file I/O errors.
     *   Ensures the user is informed if report generation fails.

+## Security Considerations

+*   When using GitHub personal access tokens, the token is never logged or displayed in error messages.
+*   Temporary directories are securely created and properly cleaned up after scanning.
+*   The scanner does not store or transmit any GitHub credentials.
+*   Users should follow GitHub's best practices for token management, including:
+    *   Using tokens with minimal required permissions (repo scope is sufficient)
+    *   Regularly rotating tokens
+    *   Not sharing tokens in public repositories or discussions

 ## Dependencies

 *   **Core:** Python 3.x with standard library modules (argparse, os, subprocess, json, re, datetime, shutil, sys)